 There are 3 ways to book the lodge:

-- Online on their website – This requires minimum number of nights stay, as we were staying for 2 nights we booked through the phone.
+- Online on their website (UPDATE – Unfortunately, their website is not working) – This requires minimum number of nights stay, as we were staying for 2 nights we booked through the phone.

 - Phone – Call Tony Skimmings at 0413264314

 The up to date prices can be found on their website.
 We stayed in a duplex cottage, that costed us approximately AUD 350 for 5 people.

 The Hunter Valley is very safe for solo female travelers.
 I have been a few times alone and have never had any issues whatsoever.
 However, be cautious and know your surroundings, especially at nights.